kukidinesh/aws-lambda/README.md

 # aws-lambda
 how to setup and run Lambda function, api gateway and Dynamo DB

+Do Serverless code using -
+1. AWS SAM
+2. Serverless framework

 Create free account
 Install AWS CLI Bundle